Precise computation of universal corner entanglement entropy at 2+1 dimension: From Ising to Gaussian quantum critical points: Measurement of Observables in the Bubble-Basis PQMC

+As outlined in the main text, measuring an observable $O$ within the bubble basis can reduce to performing measurements in the $\sigma_z$ basis, since a bubble-basis state is an equal-weight superposition of multiple $\sigma_z$ basis states.
+Enumerating all these underlying $\sigma_z$ states for a measurement would be computationally prohibitive, as a single bubble corresponds to two distinct spin configurations.
+Therefore, a more efficient and practical strategy is to sample uniformly at random from the set of possible $\sigma_z$ states.
+In practice, for a given bubble-basis state, we generate 10 independent, uniformly random $\sigma_z$ configurations, compute $O$ for each, and take the average as a single measurement of $O$.

-To examine the correctness of the TFIM in the Bubble Basis, the Binder cumulant was evaluated in the Bubble Basis and was used to find the phase transition point of the TFIM.
-The $h_c$ and $\nu$ of (2 + 1)D TFIM is known to be 3.044 and 0.629 respectively.
-The results are given in Fig.~\ref{fig:-bubble binder}, {where Fig.~\ref{fig:-bubble binder} (a) shows the Binder cumulant vs h graph near the phase transtion point, the crossing point of the Binder cumulant is at $h \approx3.01$ compare with the $h_c=3.044$ of (2+1)D TFIM denotes by a vertical grey dotted line.
-It is fairly close to the expected result, and Fig.~\ref{fig:-bubble binder} (b) shows the heat map of the R statistic for the data collapse, evaluated over a range of $\nu$ and h.
-From the heat map, it can be seen that the $h_c\approx3.01$ and $\nu\approx0.62$, these results match nicely with the expected results for the (2+1)d Ising QCP. ~\cite{pfeutyIsing1971,hesselmannThermal2016}.} It is one of the evidence that the Bubble Basis is able to give correct results.
+To validate our bubble-basis implementation for the TFIM, we compute the Binder cumulant to locate the quantum critical point.
+For the (2+1)D TFIM, the established critical parameters are $h_c \approx 3.044$ and $\nu \approx 0.629$.
+Our results are shown in Fig.~\ref{fig:bubble binder}.
+Fig.~\ref{fig:bubble binder} (a) plots the Binder cumulant as a function of $h$ near the transition.
+The crossing point of the curves is at $h \approx 3.01$, marked alongside the established $h_c = 3.044$ (vertical grey dotted line), showing good agreement.
+Furthermore, Fig.~\ref{fig:bubble binder} (b) presents a heat map of the $R$-square statistic for data collapse across a range of $\nu$ and $h$ values.
+The optimal collapse yields estimates of $h_c \approx 3.01$ and $\nu \approx 0.62$, which are consistent with the known critical parameters for the (2+1)D Ising universality class~\cite{pfeutyIsing1971,hesselmannThermal2016}.
+This consistency between our numerical estimates and the established critical exponents provides strong validation that the bubble-basis formulation correctly captures the critical physics of the TFIM.